-- 5. Five years after entry into force of this Directive, the Commission, supported by the EBA, shall submit to the European Parliament and to the Council a report on the progress towards the implementation of this Directive.
-That report should, in particular address: - the target level on the basis of covered deposits, with an assessment of the appropriateness of the percentage set, taking into account the failure of deposits in the EU in the past; - the impact of alternative measures used in accordance with Article 9a on the protection of the depositors and consistency with the orderly winding up proceedings in the banking sector

-- the impact on the diversity of banking models; - the adequacy of the current coverage level for depositors. - the report shall also assess whether the matters referred to in the first subparagraph have been dealt with in a manner that maintains the protection of depositors.

-Five years after entry into force of this Directive, EBA shall report to Commission on calculation models and their relevance to the commercial risk of the members.
+- 6. By ..., the Commission, supported by EBA, shall submit to the European Parliament and to the Council a report on the progress towards the implementation of this Directive.
+That report should, in particular, address: - (a) the target level on the basis of covered deposits, with an assessment of the appropriateness of the percentage set, taking into account the failure of credit institutions in the Union in the past; - (b) the impact of alternative measures used in accordance with Article 11(3) on the protection of the depositors and consistency with the orderly winding up proceedings in the banking sector; - (c) the impact on the diversity of banking models; - (d) the adequacy of the current coverage level for depositors; and - (e) whether the matters referred to in this subparagraph have been dealt with in a manner that maintains the protection of depositors. - By ..., EBA shall report to the Commission on calculation models and their relevance to the commercial risk of the members.
 When reporting, EBA shall take due account of the risk profiles of the various business models.